Narayanpur, Assam: Transport

 Narayanpur is connected by National Highway 15 to the district headquarters North Lakhimpur (about 54 km) and state capital Guwahati (about 337 km).

 It is also connected by Northeast Frontier Railway to North Lakhimpur and Guwahati.
 The nearest railway station is at Tatibahar (about 3 km).

 The nearest airport is Lilabari (IATA: IXI, ICAO: VELR) (about 58 km).

-History

-Narayanpur was earlier known as Bor-Nararayanpur.
-It was extended up to the Kolabari region of Sonitpur district.
-Various history writers had different views regarding the origin of the place as well as the origin of its name.
-It was once the capital of the Chutiya King Satyanarayan.
-According to John Peter Wade, "Narayanpur is thirty miles in length and fifteen miles in breadth.
-This district is situated on the bank of Pichala river and Colabari of Zokai chook."
-Some others have the view that Koch King Naranarayan used this place as a garrison, from where the name became Narayanpur.

-Many ancient idols of Hindu gods and goddesses were found in the different parts of Narayanpur.
-It proves the existence of highly civilized society in ancient times in this region.

 Places of interest

-It is the birthplace of several Baishnava gurus like Madhavdev, Haridev, Anirudhadev, Badala Padma Atta etc., Belaguri Sattra, Badala Sattra, Phulani Thaan, Bishnubalikuchi, Dahgharia Sattra, Budha Bapuchang, Maghnowa Dol,Dongia noi, Gohaikamal Ali, Radhapukhuri, Burhaburhi Pukhuri, Rangati Pukhuri,Naga Pukhuri,Pichala Nadi,Tulugoni jaan are some of the important historical places situated at Narayanpur.
+It is the birthplace of several Baishnava gurus like Madhavdev, Haridev, Anirudhadev, Badala Padma Atta etc., Belaguri Sattra, Badala Sattra, Phulani Thaan, Bishnubalikuchi, Dahgharia Sattra, Budha Bapuchang, Maghnowa Dol, Dongia noi, Gohaikamal Ali, Radhapukhuri, Burhaburhi Pukhuri, Rangati Pukhuri, Naga Pukhuri, Pichala Nadi, Tulugoni jaan are some of the important historical places situated at Narayanpur.

 Letekupukhuri/Ujiror Tol Rongajan - the birthplace of famous Vaishnav saint Mahapurush Madhavdev is about 15 km from Narayanpur.

 Maghnowa Doul- a temple dating back to Ahom kingdom era is about 7 km from Narayanpur in Maghnowa village.

+Maghnowa Doul is an important religious and cultural site located in Narayanpur, Assam.
+It is primarily known for its association with Vaishnavism, which has a strong presence in the region, influenced by the teachings of Srimanta Sankardeva, the founder of the Bhakti movement in Assam.